 Check Possible causes Problems that may result Main PCB The motor driver IC is defective.
 Documents will not be able to be drawn in.
-ADF The spring plates of the ADF parts are deformed.
+ADF The spring plate of the ADF parts are deformed.
 Documents will stop halfway through feeding.
 The ADF parts are deformed or worn.
 Two or more sheets of documents will be fed through at once.
+Pressure roller The pressure roller is dislocated or warped.
+Documents will not be able to be drawn in.
 Document rear sensor The document rear sensor is defective.
 The document rear sensor actuator is deformed.
 Documents will stop halfway through feeding or the machine will not be able to recognize them.